Search This Blog

 But wait, there's more.
 Whether the hackers disrupted your business in any meaningful way or not, this discovery is going to cost you money.
 At best, you're going to lose billable time trying to sort out the mess.
 Your business could be down for days or weeks while your network is restored.
 Since you're required by law to notify anyone you do business with that their data was compromised, this could cost you customers.
 In a worst case scenario, your business database could be wiped clean, your good name could be ruined and you could be facing a long and costly series of court cases brought by your clients and possibly by any employees who were financially harmed by the breach.

 Is there something you can do to reduce the wrecking ball wielded by hackers? - Just as you protect your business from financial harm by purchasing worker's comp for your employees and business insurance to protect you from property losses and corporate liability, there is a way to lessen the sting of getting hacked.
 It's called Cyber Insurance.
 While it won't prevent your business from being hacked, it can help you weather the financial storm that can occur after the fact.
+If you would like to get a free instant competitive liability quote click here.

 1. Cyber insurance helps pay the costs to recover systems damaged by hackers.